-5: Play/Edit/Librarian select
+5: Edit/Librarian select

 The buttons in the upper right of the main window select whether you're working with the Editor or the Librarian.
-For more information, see "3: Play/Edit/Librarian modes" on page 5.
+For more information, see "3: Edit/Librarian select" on page 5.

 6: Menu

 This menu gives access to overall settings such as CC assignments and the User Sample Bank, undo/redo, user interface size scaling, "About" information, and Librarian-specific commands.